Skip to main content

 Less Info

 Evening workout from Rileys Lock.
-Ride tends to be hard and fast (19+ mph).
+A and B group.
 Park in first lot on the left where porta-Johns are located.
 Eric has agreed to arrive early and clean the bathrooms for us.
-If having difficulty signing up, you may simply text me at 301 252-2016 and I‘ll sign you up.

 Wednesday